 Rule 3003-1.
-Filing Proof of Claim or Equity Security Interest in Chapter 9 and Chapter 11 Cases
+Setting Deadline for Filing Proofs of Claim or Equity Security Interests in Chapter 9 and Chapter 11 Cases

 - (a) By Motion.
 A claims bar date may be requested and set by motion.
-An order setting the claims bar date may be entered by the Court without a hearing.
-The order must provide no less than 60 days notice and conform to Local Form No. 3003-1 Order Setting Claims Bar Date.
+The Court may enter an order setting the claims bar date without a hearing.
+The order must provide no less than 60 days' notice and conform to Local Form No. 3003-1 Order Setting Claims Bar Date.
 Service of the order must comply with FRBP 2002(a)(7). - (b) By Order Setting Hearing on Disclosure Statement.
 Unless a bar date has previously been set, a claims bar date order must conform to Local Form No. 3003-2 Order Setting Initial Hearing on Approval of Disclosure Statement.
-Service of the order must comply with FRBP 2002(b).
+Service of the order must comply with FRBP 2002(b). - (c) Subchapter V Cases.
+In a case under Subchapter V of Chapter 11, unless otherwise ordered by the Court, a proof of claim is timely filed if it is filed: - By a creditor, other than a governmental unit, not later than 70 days after the order for relief; or, - (2) By a governmental unit, not later than 180 days after the order for relief.